Plus1XP/Sketchy/index.md

 🌈 Unlimited Colors: Explore a full spectrum of colors to bring your artwork to life.
 Easily adjust and customize colors to match your vision.

+↩️ Undo & Redo: Made a mistake or want to refine your work?
+Effortlessly undo or redo your last action with a simple tap.

 💾 Save to iCloud: Never lose your creations!
 Save your drawings directly to your iCloud folder, making them accessible on all your devices.

 🖼️ Simple Interface: Designed for ease of use, our minimalist interface allows you to focus on drawing without distractions.